Judge Dismisses Suits Against Fox News Over Seth Rich Story

 Rich was killed in July 2016 in an early-morning shooting in Washington, D.C., that the Metropolitan Police Department believes was probably the result of an armed robbery that spiraled out of control.
 In May 2017, Fox reported that Rich had been linked by a federal law enforcement official and by Wheeler to the leak of thousands of Democratic Party emails to WikiLeaks and suggested his death might be related to the release of those emails.

 Butowsky had orchestrated Wheeler's hiring by the Riches, according to the accounts of the Riches, Wheeler and Butowsky.
-By Butowsky's account to NPR and on Twitter, Butwosky was motivated by the desire to help mourning parents find out the truth behind their son's death.
+By Butowsky's account to NPR and on Twitter, Butowsky was motivated by the desire to help mourning parents find out the truth behind their son's death.

 Wheeler offered a different version of events.
-In his defamation lawsuit, filed in August 2017, Wheeler alleged Fox's story had been part of a concerted effort to prove that Seth Rich had been linked to the leak of Democratic Party emails during the 2016 presidential campaign.
+In his defamation lawsuit, filed in August 2017, Wheeler alleged Fox's story had been part of a concerted effort to prove that Rich had been linked to the leak of Democratic Party emails during the 2016 presidential campaign.

-The effort was driven, he alleged, by Butowsky and Fox, whom Wheeler asserted wanted to deflect public attention from mounting concern about the Trump administration's ties to the Russian government.
-U.S. intelligence officials have publicly stated their conclusion that the Russians commissioned the hacking to disrupt the U.S. elections and to aid then candidate Donald Trump.
+The effort was driven, he alleged, by Butowsky and Fox, who Wheeler asserted wanted to deflect public attention from mounting concern about the Trump administration's ties to the Russian government.
+U.S. intelligence officials have publicly stated their conclusion that the Russians commissioned the hacking to disrupt the U.S. elections and to aid then-candidate Donald Trump.

-In taped conversations referenced in the lawsuit, Zimmerman appeared to acknowledge that Wheeler had not made the remarks he was quoted as saying by Zimmerman in her story — and that he challenged the quotes on the the very day the Fox story first ran.
+In taped conversations referenced in the lawsuit, Zimmerman appeared to acknowledge that Wheeler had not made the remarks he was quoted as saying by Zimmerman in her story — and that he had challenged the quotes on the very day the Fox story first ran.
 And Butowsky encouraged him to stand by the Fox story he objected to, according to materials referenced in Wheeler's suit, saying in taped remarks: "One day you're going to win an award for having said those things you didn't say."

 As the judge noted, however, Wheeler did tell a reporter for Fox 5 — the local Washington, D.C., sister station to Fox News — on tape that it was "confirmed" that his sources had told him about information linking Rich to the WikiLeaks email dump.
-And some of Butowsky's tweets jabbing at Wheeler amount to opinion or rhetorical questions, not clearly defamatory claims, Judge Daniels wrote.
+And some of Butowsky's tweets jabbing at Wheeler amount to opinion or rhetorical questions, not clearly defamatory claims, Daniels wrote.

 "In this case, Plaintiff and Defendants embarked on a collective effort to support a sensational claim regarding Seth Rich's murder," Daniels wrote in his decision.
 "Plaintiff cannot now seek to avoid the consequences of his own complicity and coordinated assistance in perpetuating a politically motivated story not having any basis in fact."